Presenting the Range3D multi-gym

 The athletes will all be able to perform the same stretching exercises in exactly the same way, and the range of motion feedback helps identify inadequate hip mobility and muscle imbalance.

-The hip rotator muscles are often overlooked when stretching, but are important for sports requiring a great degree of flexibility through the shoulders, spine and hips.
+The hip rotator muscles are often overlooked when stretching, but are important for sports which require a great degree of flexibility through the shoulders, spine and hips.

 The specifications have been designed to exceed the normal ranges of motion, thereby catering for special groups who need to be highly flexible.

 A fully mobile hip means that the forces on the joint surfaces should be distributed evenly, and enables the dynamic exercises which promote blood supply to the joint.
 As the hip is the link between the lower body and the trunk, preventing muscles which cross the joint from shortening will aid correct posture and movement.

 The range of motion values allow the user to see where flexibility may have to be improved.
 This is especially helpful for those beginning a new activity, and who suffer problems caused by inflexibility of the hip and thigh muscles.
 Regular exercisers can keep track of these values, just like any other fitness-related metric.

 Passive static stretching is appropriate, and may be controlled by either therapist or patient.
 The exercises for the hip muscle groups are all available on the one piece of equipment.
 By switching the ratchets off, the therapist can also perform PNF stretching and assisted/active range of motion exercises.
 In every case, the patient is in a supported and stabilised position.